urunium/Urunium.Redux/src/Urunium.Redux/Docs/index.md

-# Introducting Urunium.Redux an implimentation of Redux in `c#`
+# Introducing Urunium.Redux an implimentation of Redux in `c#`
 **[Urunium.Redux](https://github.com/urunium/Urunium.Redux)** is an implementation of [redux](https://github.com/reactjs/redux) in c#.
-It is a [netstandard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)-[1.0](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard1.0.md) library, hence can be used in multiple platforms with dotnet-core.
+It is a [netstandard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)-[1.0](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard1.0.md) library, hence can be used in multiple platforms with dotnet-core, mono etc. *Though only dotnet-core is tested.*

 ## Redux
-Redux is a predictable state container that first appeared in JavaScript land.
+Redux is a predictable state container that first appeared in [JavaScript land](http://redux.js.org/).
 Urunium.Redux is an opinionated Redux implementation for .net core written in c#.
 This implementation is more geared towards being c# OOP oriented instead of functional oriented, while still adhering to Redux core principles.
 As such the programing models and APIs used would be more familier to a c# developer.